arsepound/arsepound/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [ButtcoinTalk](https://buttcointalk.io/) forums.
+* Discuss on the [ArsepoundTalk](https://arsepoundtalk.io/) forums.
-* Discuss general Buttcoin development on #buttcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=buttcoin-dev.
+* Discuss general Arsepound development on #arsepound-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=arsepound-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)